Adjarian's law

-This conditioning is not a synchronic process, but rather reflects the quality of the original prevocalic consonant.
-In such cases the vowels first received the advanced tongue root ([+ATR]) feature in certain contexts and the [+ATR] back vowels were then fronted.
+The conditioning is not a synchronic process but rather reflects the quality of the original prevocalic consonant.
+In such cases, the vowels first received the advanced tongue root ([+ATR]) feature in certain contexts and the [+ATR] back vowels were then fronted.
 The dialect of Malatya preserves the intermediate stage, with [+ATR] vowels such as //ɑ̘//.

 Dialect distribution

-Adjarian's law in its full form appears mainly in dialects of the southern and eastern parts of the traditional Armenian dialect area, in modern-day southern Armenia and southwestern Turkey.
-An outlier is the Armenian community of Musaler on the Mediterranean coast of Turkey.
+Adjarian's law in its full form appears mainly in dialects of the southern and the eastern parts of the traditional Armenian dialect area, in modern-day southern Armenia and southwestern Turkey.
+An outlier is the Armenian community of Musaler, on the Mediterranean coast of Turkey.